Add ISP Support to Your Skill Code

 Handle the intent

-When you handle the buy intent, there are two scenarios your code must handle.
+When you implement the buy intent, your code must handle the following two scenarios.

-The user may ask to shop the products you offer.
-In this case, you should direct the user to specify one product.
-In other words, your code detects a generic shop or buy request and responds to the user with a list of eligible products to choose from.
+If the customer asks to shop the products you offer, direct the customer to specify one product.
+In other words, your code detects a generic shop or buy request and responds to the customer with a list of eligible products to choose from.
 When you give a list:

-- Make options easier to remember by listing only 2 or 3 at a time
+• Make options easier to remember by listing only two or three at a time

-- Use periods or break SSML tags instead of commas to clearly distinguish one option from another.
-For more information, see the Lists section of the design guide
+• Use periods or break SSML tags instead of commas to clearly distinguish one option from another.

 For example: